In very cold weather, it’s best to reduce your electricity use during peak periods to avoid putting more pressure on the grid.

 Frequently asked questions

 Of course not.
 In the winter period—December to March—there are only about a hundred peak hours during which the Hydro-Québec grid is under extra strain.
-That’s why we ask you to use less electricity on very cold days, as well as to make a little extra effort on the handful of other days when we make an appeal to the public.

 Absolutely, because your heating system uses two sources of energy: electricity and a fuel like oil, propane, natural gas or wood pellets.
 When it is really cold, which is when the Hydro-Québec power grid is under the greatest pressure, the fuel is used as a source of heat instead of electricity.